wombleton/gitlaw-nz/acts/J/Joint Family Homes Act 1964.md

     Section 7(1)(c): amended, on 15 November 1968, by section 2(1)(b) of the Joint Family Homes Amendment Act 1968 (1968 No 22).

-    Section 7(2): added (with effect on 1 April 1965), on 6 October 1965, by section 4 of the Joint Family Homes Amendment Act 1965 (1965 No 42).
+    Section 7(2): inserted (with effect on 1 April 1965), on 6 October 1965, by section 4 of the Joint Family Homes Amendment Act 1965 (1965 No 42).

     Section 7(2): amended, on 8 November 1974, by [section 4(b)][48] of the Joint Family Homes Amendment Act 1974 (1974 No 148).